Earn $350 with two new eligible registered plans.*

 • You can calculate how much of a down payment you'll need for your future home based on the purchase price.

-• Build a budget, automate your savings and put away any extras to build up money your down payment.
+• Build a budget, automate your savings and put away any extra money for your down payment.

 • Government programs like the FHSA, RRSP and TFSA can help accelerate your savings, while offering tax benefits.

 Owning a home is an exciting milestone, and one of the first steps is to save for a down payment.
-But with the average Canadian house price coming in at more than $700,0001, this can be an overwhelming process.
+But with the average Canadian house price coming in at about $650,0001, starting this journey can feel overwhelming.

 What is a mortgage?

-A mortgage is a loan that you borrow from a bank, credit union or private lender that can be used to finance the purchase of a home.
-It can also use equity in your existing home for other purposes.
-It is a legal contract between you (a.k.a. the borrower) and the lender.
+A mortgage is a loan that you borrow from a bank, credit union or private lender that can be used to finance the purchase of a home and the home is used to secure the loan.
+It’s a legal contract between you (a.k.a. the borrower) and the lender.
 A mortgage outlines the details of your loan, including your payments, the length of your term, interest rate and other terms you need to know.

-As the borrower, you agree to repay the principal of the loan, as well as any interest on the principal at an agreed-on interest rate over the course of a predetermined loan term and amortization period.
+As the borrower, you agree to repay the principal of the loan (amount you borrow), as well as any interest on the principal, at an agreed interest rate over the course of a predetermined loan term and amortization period (the length of time to repay your mortgage loan in full).

-In Canada, borrowers can amortize their loans over periods of up to 30 years.
-This means that payments are calculated so loans are paid off within 30 years.
+In Canada, borrowers can amortize their mortgage loans over periods of up to 30 years.* This means that payments are calculated so that the mortgage is paid within 30 years.
+However, mortgage terms can be as short as six months with an average loan term length of about three to five years.
+Borrowers usually renew their mortgage or refinance at the end of each loan term.

 Learn more about how mortgages work here.